 Passing the POPAT is a requirement by the State of North Carolina to become a certified law enforcement officer.
-If cadets in basic law enforcement training do not pass this physical examination they are not eligible to become an officer.
+Police Officer Trainees will have to complete this test at the end of their basic law enforcement training.
+If cadets do not pass this physical examination, they are not eligible to become an officer.

 Basic Law Enforcement Training